pgerber/sandboxed-tor-browser/README.md

    * Version check over Tor on launch, validating the `dist.torproject.org` cert with an internal copy.
-   * Download MAR format udpates over Tor.
+   * Download MAR format updates over Tor.
    * Validates the MAR signature with hard coded copies of the MAR signing key(s).
    * Apply the MAR updates using the `updater` excutable shipped with Tor,